Ohio Asbestos Attorney

 Babcock & Wilcox only stopped using asbestos when the U.S. Occupational Safety and Health Administration (OSHA) made the dangers to personal health clear.
 However, the decision to stop using the toxic insulation was long after the damage was done.

 Thousands of former workers and users of asbestos products were injured for years, many of whom are still ill from exposure.
+Babcock also acquired companies like Bailey Meter, endangering those workers.
 Patients are being diagnosed with lung cancer and mesothelioma decades after exposure, demonstrating the terrible consequences of asbestos use.

-Joe Lyon is a highly-rated Ohio asbestos lawyer investgiating claims of mesothelioma and lung cancer for former Babock & Wilcox workers.
+Joe Lyon is a highly-rated asbestos lawyer investigating claims of mesothelioma and lung cancer for former Babcock Wilcox workers.
 The Firm is capable of nationwide representation and offers contingency fees to eliminate any financial risk for our clients.

 ABOUT THE LYON FIRM